 In contrast, a colocation services provider comes with enterprise-grade infrastructure, built-in redundancy, and compliance-ready facilities, reducing your operational risks.

-4. Scalability Challenges
+Scalability Challenges

 Scaling an on-premise data center is slow and expensive.
 Need more capacity?
 You’ll have to:

-- Expand physical space (construction & permits)
+- Expand physical space (construction and permits)

-- Reconfigure power & cooling
+- Reconfigure power and cooling

 With colocation, scaling is seamless.
 You can increase or decrease resources on demand without incurring huge capital outlays.

-5. Future-Proofing & Expertise
+Future-Proofing and Expertise

 Technology evolves fast.
 Maintaining an in-house data center means: